A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Numerical methods for hybrid Chebyshev-Tucker approximation of trivariate functions

-where the second inequality results from applying a standard telescopic argument. \end{proof} By assuming $\delta < 1/d$, which is easily satisfied in practical computations, we can further improve the bound \cref{eq:func_cp_error} to a linear growth with respect to the dimension $d$ as in the following corollary. \begin{corollary} Under the assumptions of \cref{lem:ftilde-F}, further assuming $\delta d < 1$ yields
+where the second inequality results from applying a standard telescopic argument. \end{proof} If, in addition, the Chebyshev interpolation error satisfies $\delta < 1/d$, then we can further improve the bound \cref{eq:func_cp_error} to a linear growth with respect to the dimension $d$, as stated in the following corollary. \begin{corollary} Under the assumptions of \cref{lem:ftilde-F}, further assuming $\delta d < 1$ yields

 \end{corollary} \begin{proof} First note that $(1+\delta)^d \leq \e^{\delta d}$.
 Then the desired result follows from the elementary inequalities $\e^x\leq (\e - 1) x + 1 \text{ and } \e^x \leq (1-x)^{-1}$ for $x \in (0,1)$. \end{proof} The following lemma states that the error of the univariate Chebyshev interpolation of the cubic spline $q_k^{(\ell)}$ decays cubically with respect to the Chebyshev degree $m$. \begin{lemma} Let $V_k^{\ell} < +\infty $ be the bounded variation of the third derivative of the spline $q_k^{(\ell)}$ and $V = \max_{k,\ell} V_k^{\ell}$.
 Then we have